 In today’s real estate parlance, tomorrow’s Earth might be referred to as “frontier” neighborhoods, edgier and where there is “more action.”
-In “Goliath,” characters venture back to their homeland — moving to New Haven, the city where Oneybuchi earned his bachelor’s degree in political science at Yale University.
+In “Goliath,” characters venture back to their homeland — moving to New Haven, the city where Onyebuchi earned his bachelor’s degree in political science at Yale University.

-Oneybuchi described his fictional future where air is a precious resource, as a “parallel present.”
+Onyebuchi described his fictional future where air is a precious resource, as a “parallel present.”
 He pointed out how today certain urban neighborhoods have higher temperatures for the simple reason that they don’t have trees.
 Poorer communities located near highways suffer from higher asthmatic illnesses, due to the constant motor vehicle exhaust, he stated.
 The ability to breathe became his most dramatic metaphor for inequality and injustice.